Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 Save trajectory.

-After trajectory creation is complete, click Save and apply to save trajectories.
+After creating trajectories, click Save and apply to save trajectories.

 Adjust Trajectory

-After trajectories are created, you can further adjust them.
+After trajectories are created, you can adjust trajectories.

 -